-Here are a few ways to promote your content and your website that aren’t spammy and won’t risk your site’s rankings:
+Here are a few ways to promote your content and your website that won’t risk your site’s rankings:

 - Be a podcast guest and make sure to mention various resources on your website.
 Most podcasts create show notes and link to “resources mentioned”, so you can get links to multiple pages on your site from one interview.

-- Get a column on a well read website.
+- Get a column on a well-read website.
 Many of these links are nofollowed by default, but the recognition and referral traffic will far outweigh any “lost link juice”.
-Plus, Google has said that they reserve the right to count nofollowed links as followed if they want to.
-Well read sites are also often scraped by other sites, and you may get some followed links out of those.

 - Speak at conferences (especially virtual conferences).
 You’ll build your brand and get at least a link back, plus will likely be mentioned in emails and recaps sent which gives you extra exposure.